whage/thesis/thesis.md

 the implementation depends on the types of the arguments.
-Ad-hoc here means that this is not a feature of the type system but instead a mechanism that is about using the same name for different (but related) operations. [@wiki-polymorphism] The typical example are method or operator overloading in most OOP languages.
-Method overloading is the provision of different implementations depending on the type of arguments the method (function) is called on and this can happen statically or dynamicall. [@tapl]
+Ad-hoc here means that this is not a feature of the type system but instead a mechanism that is about using the same name for different (but related) operations. [@wiki-polymorphism] The typical examples are method or operator overloading in most OOP languages.
+Method overloading is the provision of different implementations depending on the type of arguments the method (function) is called on and this can happen statically or dynamically. [@tapl]

 ### Subtype polymorphism - Subtyping
 Subtype polymorphism or runtime polymorphism is the process of taking a type (the base type)